Abhijith14/BAESIX-XII-Project/README.md

 		1.1.1 BAESIX-An Overview

-			Basic Algorithmic file Encoded as a Simple program Intended to Entertain you Xtendly”- shortened as BAESIX:- is a software that facilitate the creation and sharing of information, ideas, career interests and other forms of expression using the basic programming language C++.
+			Basic Algorithmic file Encoded as a Simple program Intended to Entertain you eXtendly”- shortened as BAESIX:- is a software that facilitate the creation and sharing of information, ideas, career interests and other forms of expression using the basic programming language C++.
 In simple words it’s a basic model of Social media management software (SMMS) - an application program or software suite module that facilitates an organization's ability to successfully engage in social media across different communication channels.

 			When engaging with these services, users can create highly interactive platforms through which individuals, communities, and organizations can share, co-create, discuss, and modify user-generated content or pre-made content posted online.
 They "introduce substantial and pervasive changes to communication between organizations, communities, and individuals."
 BAESIX mainly focus on the emerging fields of technoself studies, But still in a basic form.
 BAESIX differ from other social media software as it posts only ideas and suggestions across different users and does not support networking.